NORTH End: Stop sign, IA 175/Market St. and M43/Des Moines St., Odebolt, Sac County

 Facing east on 30 (6/20/17)

 The new alignment of 30 on the west side of Denison opened in December 1962.
 The changes effectively obliterated the Lincoln Highway alignment around the Boyer River.
 The 1929 pavement of US 30, though, is just to the south (behind photo to the right).
 The old curve connecting eastbound 30 to southbound 59, immediately right of this photo, remains today as Chamberlin Drive.
-Incidentally, since the paving of 30 through Crawford County was in 1929, nothing moved to parallel the railroad is strictly part of the Lincoln Highway, based on the 1913-28 span.
-(Changes in 1929-33 or so occasionally get included, often because these were the last segments to be paved; see the 1931 relocation of US 30 through Blair.)
+The present-day US 30 from the end of the four-lane to the northeast corner of Dow City uses a two-lane road built parallel to an alignment from 1925 that technically counts as Lincoln Highway.
+The original lanes were removed around 1983.

-The construction for US 59 north of the north intersection (shown below), including the south end of IA 39, doesn't appear to have been finished until 1964.
-(I word it that way because the project for paving and signage at the intersection below is in that year.)
+The construction for US 59 north of the north intersection (shown below), including the south end of IA 39, was not finished until 1967.

 Facing north on 59, but heading east on 30 AND west on 141 (9/20/02)